cloudevents/spec/spec.md

 #### Event
 An "event" is a data record expressing an occurrence and its context.
 Events are routed from the emitting source to interested parties for the purpose of notifying them about the source occurrence.
-The routing may be performed based on information contained in the event, but an event will generally not identify a specific routing destination.
+The routing can be performed based on information contained in the event, but an event will not identify a specific routing destination.

 #### Context